JamesKindon/jkindon.github.io/_posts/2021-07-08-the-evolution-of-citrix-machine-creation-services-with-microsoft-azure.md

 It is important to be across the options when designing your delivery platform on Azure, many changes have a direct implication on the ongoing operational costs associated with running workloads on/in Azure, as well as availability and global deployment options.
 Looking at what we have now, vs what was available 12 months ago, many designs and deployments would look remarkably different.

+## - - - - - November 2021

+{: .box-note}

+**Feature:** Support for displaying Azure Marketplace purchase plan information

+**Detail:** When creating a machine catalog, you can now view purchase plan information for master images originated from Azure Marketplace images

 ## - - - - - October 2021

 {: .box-note}